Obie Award for Distinguished Performance by an Actress

 The Obie Award for Distinguished Performance by an Actress is an annual award presented jointly by The Village Voice and the American Theatre Wing in recognition of achievements in Off-Broadway and Off-Off-Broadway theatre productions in New York City.
 The awards were established in 1956 by The Village Voice.

 The award has no nominees and there is no set number of winners per year.
 Each performance listed by year below was given an award and they are listed in no particular order.
 The award can be for a lead or supporting performance and in a play or musical, and can recognize an actress for collective performances in more than one production during the same season.
 On occasion, the Obie Awards committee will give an actress an award "for sustained excellence of performance", recognizing their ongoing contributions.

 In 2014, Sydney Lucas became the youngest winner in Obie history, at age 10.

-68th Obie winners

-In 2025 the American Theatre Wing transferred internal funds to the support of 2025's Obie award winners, with grants totaling US$250,000.
+In 2025, the American Theatre Wing transferred internal funds to the support of 2025's Obie award winners, with grants totaling US$250,000.